giannisalinetti/do276archive/images/README.md

 Each folder contains a `build.sh` script to build the container image and a `test.sh` script to test the image, sometimes by creating a derived image.

+Child images (application images) shoud copy their sources to a build folder at the same level as the child Dockerfile.